takakd/translation-api/README.md

 |           |-- time.go
 |           `-- type.go
 |
 `-- scripts             <-- Scripts for this app
+    |-- buildimage.sh   <-- For building container image
+    |-- local.sh        <-- For local running
-    |-- local.sh    <-- Script used by Makefile
+    |-- makefile.sh     <-- For Makefile
-    `-- mock.pl     <-- Script to generate go mock file in the same directory
+    `-- mock.pl         <-- To generate go mock file in the same directory
 ```

 ## Get in touch